katarinastuart/katarinastuart.github.io/_pages/about.md

 {% include gallery id="gallery1" layout="third" %}

-I enjoy working in the field, in the wetlab, though ultimately spend a large portion of my time working on genetic data sets.
+I enjoy working in the field and in the wetlab, though ultimately spend a large portion of my time at the computer analysing genetic data sets.
 I spend many of my working hours writing code, fixing code, and then writing about why I wrote the code in the first place.
 A small portion of my time is spent retrieving code deleted by Toothless the shingleback, as he walks thoughtlessly across my keyboard.

 {% include gallery id="gallery2" layout="third" %}